NathanBullinger/Dynatrace-Dashboards/README.md

 ### PaaS Application Overview Dashboard w/ Synthetic

 Identical to PaaS Application Overview, with the addition of synthetic HTTP monitor information

+### AWS Missing Permissions

+Summary of Missing AWS Permissions that may affect the metrics captured by Dynatrace.
+Use to quickly find any accounts that have missing data, or to validate that existing accounts have the appropriate permission level